Dense Video Object Captioning from Disjoint Supervision: Method

 \section{Method}

-As shown in Fig.~\ref{fig:model_overview}, our end-to-end trainable model consists of interlinked heads for object proposal, tracking and captioning the resulting trajectories.
-Before introducing our novel components, we review prior techniques for captioning and dense object captioning in images~\cite{wu2022grit, wang2022git} which our model is built on.
+As shown in Fig.~\ref{fig:model_overview}, our end-to-end model consists of interlinked heads for object proposal, tracking and captioning the resulting trajectories.
+Before introducing our novel components, we review prior techniques for captioning and dense object captioning in images~\citep{wu2022grit, wang2022git}.